Khalid-Salah-ai/weather-agent-n8n/notes.md

 - Configured Gmail OAuth2 credentials for sending emails.
 - Successfully authenticated both services and confirmed they work during workflow execution.

+- ## Step 7 — Repository Structure
+The project repository now contains the following files:

+- **README.md** — Project overview and description.
+- **notes.md** — Detailed build notes documenting each step of the workflow creation.
+- (Workflow itself is stored inside the n8n instance and can be exported later if needed.)

+This structure keeps the project clean, organized, and easy to understand for anyone reviewing it.